 - Day 2: Thursday 19 November

 - The city’s old historic medieval centre sits on a hill (Bergamo Alto) joined to its lower, newer counterpart (Bergamo Basso) via a panoramic funicular which we shall use frequently.
-Our day begins with the handsome buildings in and around Piazza Vecchia - the Basilica of Santa Maria Maggiore is a very fine Romanesque church whose many highlights include intarsia panels, designed by Lorenzo Lotto, set into the choir screen.
+Our day begins with the handsome buildings in and around Piazza Vecchia - the Basilica of Santa Maria Maggiore is a very fine Romanesque church whose many highlights include intarsia panels designed by Lorenzo Lotto, set into the choir screen.
 The adjoining Cappella Colleoni, named after the fifteenth century condottiero, is a renaissance addition to this marvellous architectural composition.
 After coffee and a visit to the Duomo, we end our morning with the first of a number of private visits to some of Bergamo’s noble and mercantile palaces.
 Palazzo Terzi was extended from its original sixteenth century nucleus into one of the city’s finest eighteenth century palaces.
 Its gilded and frescoed reception rooms give an indication of the ambition of Bergamo’s ‘great and good’.
 Following a group lunch, we end our activities with a visit to the small, yet informative Museo Donizettiano which outlines the work, life and personality of the composer through scores, letters, portraits and personal objects.
 We return to our hotel where the remainder of the afternoon and early evening will be free.
-Our first opera, a new production of Marino Faliero, is a three-act tragic opera based on a work by Lord Byron which tells the story of the eponymous fourteenth century Venetian Doge.
-It will be performed at the nearby Teatro Donizetti at 8.00 pm after which we return the short distance to our hotel on foot.
+The festival begins with a ‘Gala’ concert performance of Belisario, a work of the mid 1830s.
+It tells the story of the famous Byzantine general with Plácido Domingo in the title role, under musical director Riccardo Frizza.

 - Day 3: Friday 20 November